 E-mail address: Enter the user’s e-mail address here.

-Every user can customize the back end to his or her personal preferences.
+Every user can customize the back end to their personal preferences.

 Back end language: Here you set the back end language.